 CBD is not a medical treatment.
 However, it can have various effects on the body due to its ability to attach to endocannabinoid receptors and activate the endocannabinoid system.
 The endocannabinoid system is a biological system that can affect things like pain, mental focus, sleep, and mood.

 One of the various perks identified in CBD is its use in reducing anxiety.
 Many users now turn to CBD as a safe and natural remedy for relieving anxiety symptoms.
 There are many anecdotal reports of CBD helping users with anxiety, and multiple scientific studies have also shown that CBD has a lot of potential in helping with various anxiety disorders.
 While it shouldn’t be used as a sole treatment, it does seem to offer a lot of help for users with anxiety.

 There’s now a lot of research into how CBD can help users with anxiety, with many showing promising results.
 A study of CBD users in 2018 found that around 62% of users used CBD to help with medical issues.
 While relieving pain is the most common use for CBD, reducing anxiety is right behind it, with users commonly using it as a natural remedy for their symptoms.

-A 2019 case series on using CBD for anxiety and sleep showed some very promising results.
-After a month of using CBD daily, anxiety scores decreased in 79.2% of patients.
+2019 case series on using CBD for anxiety and sleep showed some very promising results.
+After a month of using CBD daily, anxiety scores decreased by 79.2% of patients.
 Sleep also improved for 66.7% of patients.

 Other studies have shown that CBD may help with symptoms of anxiety even faster.
 For instance, a study on using CBD for social anxiety found that a single 600mg dose of CBD quickly reduced social anxiety in subjects.
 Another study on using cannabis for mood disorders also found that high-CBD strains helped swiftly counteract stress, anxiety, and depression.